Beltane Recipe: A Trio of Hummus and Creative Ways to Serve Them

 Make hummus into a wrap.
 Some of my favorites include:

-- roasted red pepper hummus spread on a wrap and add a couple spears of roasted or grilled asparagus.
+- roasted red pepper hummus spread on a wrap and add a couple of spears of roasted or grilled asparagus.

 - black bean hummus on a wrap with banana slices and topped with sour cream